Motion for Return of Firearm

 If you do nothing, your firearm will be destroyed.
 Contact us to discuss your case or send us an email to email@example.com.
 An attorney can then call you back to discuss the best way to get the firearm back.

 Petitions for the Return of a Firearms in Hillsborough County, FL

 If the firearm was seized and a criminal case was established in the court system, then the motion for return of the firearm should be heard by the judge in that division.

-If no judge has been assigned, then the clerk’s office will then assign those petitions for the return of a firearm to First Appearance / Emergency Criminal Division “O” or another division, depending on the circumstances.
+But if the firearm was seized and there is no related court case or assigned judge, then the clerk’s office will then assign those petitions for the return of a firearm to First Appearance / Emergency Criminal Division “O” or another division, depending on the circumstances.
 The petitions must be filed in the Clerk’s Administrative File.
 See Administrative Order S-2006-146.

 The law enforcement agency might refuse to release the firearm without a court order citing Section 933.14(3), Florida Statutes, which provides:

 “No pistol or firearm taken by any officer with a search warrant or without a search warrant upon a view by the officer of a breach of the peace shall be returned except pursuant to an order of a trial court judge.”